A case study in Bangalore India

-Ravi was the founder and CEO of a medium-sized company with 500 employees.
+Ravi was the founder and CEO of a medium-sized company with 500 employees in Bangalore.
 He built this company from scratch and was very passionate about the new business domain and market he was creating.
 He was keen on changing the complete market landscape in India in this domain.
 His goals were rapid growth while ensuring better treatment and compensation for the workers in the industry.
 Because of this, it was not surprising that he was well-liked by his employees.

 However, once the deal was concluded and the new directors were installed on the board, it didn’t take long for serious issues to manifest themselves.